European shares knocked as oil slide hits earnings

 LONDON/PARIS, Jan 29 (Reuters) - Weak corporate updates pegged back European shares on Thursday, as the effects of a rout in oil prices knocked back heavyweight energy firms.

-Some traders said the Federal Reserve’s statement on Wednesday, signalling U.S. rate rises were still likely this year, was also crimping appetite for shares.
-But Greek stocks recovered some of their losses, with banks rebounding from record lows hit earlier in the week.
+Some traders said the Federal Reserve’s statement on Wednesday, signalling U.S. rate rises were still likely this year, was also crimping appetite for shares, although Greek banks rebounded from record lows hit earlier in the week.

-Royal Dutch Shell dropped 4.3 percent, blaming writedowns and forex losses for making almost no money in oil production, its most powerful division, in the last quarter of 2014, causing the company to miss profit forecasts by more than 20 percent.

-Oil and gas stocks fell 2.8 percent, down over 20 percent since June, with the price of a barrel of Brent crude falling nearly 60 percent in the same period.
+Oil and gas stocks fell 2.9 percent, and are down over 20 percent since June, with the price of a barrel of Brent crude falling nearly 60 percent in the same period.

-“The fall in oil price has forced a very aggressive cutback to exploration and production, and that fall in capex is a GDP (gross domestic product) negative,” said Jeremy Batstone-Carr, market analyst at Charles Stanley.
+“The fall in oil price has forced a very aggressive cutback to exploration and production, and that fall in capex is a GDP (gross domestic product) negative,” Jeremy Batstone-Carr, market analyst at Charles Stanley, said.

 “However, oil majors should have the cash to pay healthy dividends for the time being.
 If the oil price remains at this level for longer than expected, then dividends could be impacted.”

-France’s Vallourec dropped 3.8 percent after the steel pipe maker warned of an impairment charge of 1.0-1.2 billion euros on the value of its assets, blaming turmoil in the oil market.
+France’s Vallourec dropped 4.7 percent after the steel pipes maker warned of an impairment charge of 1.0-1.2 billion euros on the value of its assets, blaming turmoil in the oil market.

-The FTSEurofirst 300 index of top European shares was down 0.1 percent at 1,473.19 points, following losses on Wall Street overnight.
+At 1503 GMT, the FTSEurofirst 300 index of top European shares was down 0.2 percent at 1,471.98 points, following losses on Wall Street overnight.

 The Fed said the U.S. economy was expanding “at a solid pace” with strong job gains.
 It repeated it would be “patient” in deciding when to raise benchmark borrowing costs from zero and acknowledged a decline in certain inflation measures.